plietar/malariasim-gc-writeup/GC.md

 (here `x`), and following all the arrows until it runs out of objects to visit.
 After it does that, any object it hasn't visited (in red on the graph) must be unreachable and can be deallocated.
-This process is commonly referred to as *tracing* or *mark-and-sweep*[^3].
+This process is commonly referred to as *tracing* or *mark-and-sweep*[^refcount].

-[^3]: There are other garbage collection techniques used in other languages.
+[^refcount]: There are other garbage collection techniques used in other
+    languages.
 The most common other one is reference counting, as used in Python for example.

 In real programs, with millions of objects, traversing the entire memory can be slow, and deciding how frequently to do it is a tradeoff between time spent on garbage collection and the amount the garbage that temporarily accumulates.
-The more often the garbage collector runs the less garbage piles up and the less memory is wasted, but the more time we spend collection garbage in total.
+The more often the garbage collector runs, the less garbage piles up and the less memory is wasted, but the more time we spend collection garbage in total.

 ### Generational garbage collection